lcarnegie/TTCTransitAnalysis/README.md

-# Exploring the Pervasiveness of TTC delays: An comprehensive analysis
+# Exploring the Pervasiveness of TTC delays: A comprehensive analysis

 ## Overview of Paper